ocaml/ocaml.org/data/planet-local-blogs/building-the-ocaml-gpt-library.md

 ```
 dune exec -- bin/gpt_inspect.exe disk.img
 ```
-where disk.img is the disk or block device
+where `disk.img` is the disk or block device

 ## The Future
-We can definitely build more tools for this library and especially how we can integrate it in the larger ecosystem of Mirage.
+We can definitely build more tools for this library and especially how we can integrate it into the larger ecosystem of Mirage.
 I believe this library brings us one step closer to having persistent storage in Mirage Unikernels.

-This was my first time building a package in OCaml and the experience is definitely worth is.
+This was my first time building a package in OCaml and the experience is definitely worth it.

 A special big thanks to my mentor [Reynir Björnsson](https://robur.coop/) who is always available when I hit blocking issues.
-Thank you Reynir.
+Thank you, Reynir.